SejalWaychal/Bank_Customer_Churan_model_ML/README.md

 # Bank_Customer_Churan_model_ML
+## This project is a Real-World project of Data Analysis using python,Support Vector Classifier and python libraries
+You will get end to end code here.... hope this will help you

 To create a churn model using a support vector classifier, follow these steps:

 1. Preprocess the data: Clean and prepare the dataset by handling missing values, encoding categorical variables, and scaling numerical features.